 - Keeping Calm Through COVID Hotline: If you are feeling overwhelmed with the uncertainty surrounding this public health emergency, the 24/7 Keeping Calm Through COVID Hotline can help.
 Call 1-866-310-7977 to connect with a trained, compassionate counselor who can offer support and direct you to mental health and substance abuse counseling services.

-- #GetYaMindRight Digital Support Group: The Institute of Women & Ethnic Studies, a United Way SELA Community Partner, is hosting a digital support group Monday-Friday from 10:15-11:15 a.m. in partnership with Metropolitan Human Services District.
+- #GetYaMindRight Digital Support Group: The Institute of Women & Ethnic Studies, a United Way SELA Community Partner, is hosting a digital support group Mondays, Wednesdays, and Fridays from 10:15-11:15 a.m. in partnership with Metropolitan Human Services District.
 Get Ya Mind Right is a virtual healing space where participants can learn how to understand and manage thoughts, feelings, and fears during this pandemic.
-Learn more here.
+Learn more and register here.

 - Managing Your Stress During a Public Health Incident – Texas Health and Human Services